 Section 10.12 Execution in Counterparts; Facsimile Signatures.
 This Agreement may be executed in counterparts, each of which, when so executed and delivered, shall be deemed to be an original, and all of which, taken together, shall constitute one and the same instrument even if both Parties have not executed the same counterpart.
 Signatures provided by facsimile transmission shall be deemed to be original signatures.

 REMAINDER OF PAGE LEFT EMPTY; NEXT PAGE IS THE SIGNATURE PAGE

 IN WITNESS WHEREOF, the Parties have executed this License and Commercialization Agreement as of the Effective Date.

-IKARIA DEVELOPMENT SUBSIDIARY ONE LLC Name: Title: BIOLINERX LTD. By: Name: Title: BIOLINE INNOVATIONS JERUSALEM L.P. by its General Partner, BioLine Innovations Jerusalem, Ltd.
+IKARIA DEVELOPMENT SUBSIDIARY ONE LLC

 By:

+Name:

+Title:

+By:

+Name:

+Title: